MPI-Dortmund/cryolo/source/tutorials/tut04_refine.rst

 .. admonition:: Training on CPU

     The fine tune mode is especially useful if you want to train crYOLO on the CPU.
-On my local machine it reduced the time for training cryolo on 14 micrographs from 12-15 hours to 4-5 hours.
+On my local machine it reduced the time for training crYOLO on 14 micrographs from 12-15 hours to 4-5 hours.

 You can now press the :guilabel:`Start` button to start training.